My comments on Leadership Coaching are designed to help individuals in leadership positions become better leaders.

 Taking these steps shows that you are proactive and resourceful.
 These are key attributes of leaders who lead.

 One of the best tools I have used during my career, and now use with my clients, is FYI: For Your Improvement.
-I like it because it provides practical ways to assess and build the skills you need to succeed in your role.
+It offers guidance and provides practical ways to assess and build the skills you need to succeed in your role.

 Note: Whether you are in a leadership role or aspire to one, I highly recommend it.